paritosh0707/AgentDock/docs/PACKAGE_UPDATES_2024_11_12.md

 # Package Updates - November 12, 2024

-Summary of changes made to `agentdock-common` and `agentdock-schema` packages.
+Summary of changes made to `dockrion-common` and `dockrion-schema` packages.

 ---